-The Dominican Republic's food processing industry was valued at \$8.8 billion during Calendar Year (CY) 2019 in activities categorized as "food industry," with an additional \$2.8 billion for processed beverages and other products during the same period.
-Meat processing, wheat milling, bakery products, and dairy processing continue to lead the local food processing industry.
+As of September 2020, the Dominican Republic's food processing industry was valued at \$2.5 billion, with an additional \$0.7 billion for processed beverages and other products during the same period.
+Meat processing, wheat milling, bakery products, and dairy processing continue to lead the domestic food processing sector.
+The COVID-19 pandemic did not affect the demand for most of those product categories during CY 2020.
 The United States continues to be a strong supplier of meats, edible oils, fats, dairy products, wheat, and other key ingredients.
-There is potential for increased exports of those and other U.S. ingredients, especially since CAFTA-DR continues to steer towards full implementation by 2025.
+There is potential for increased exports of those and other U.S. ingredients, especially as CAFTA-DR moves towards full implementation by 2025.